CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Abstract

 \section{Abstract}

-Large language models have revolutionized natural language processing but face significant challenges of high storage and runtime costs, due to the transformer architecture's reliance on self-attention, particularly the large Key-Value (KV) cache for long-sequence inference.
+Large language models have revolutionized natural language processing but face significant challenges of high storage and runtime costs, due to the transformer architecture's reliance on self-attention, particularly the large KV cache for long-sequence inference.
 Recent efforts to reduce KV cache size by pruning less critical entries based on attention weights remain empirical and lack formal grounding.
 This paper presents a formal study on identifying critical KV cache entries by analyzing attention output perturbation.
 Our analysis reveals that, beyond attention weights, the value states within KV entries and pretrained parameter matrices are also crucial.
 Based on this, we propose a perturbation-constrained selection algorithm that optimizes the worst-case output perturbation to identify critical entries.
-Evaluations on the Needle-in-a-Haystack test and Longbench benchmark show our algorithm enhances state-of-the-art cache eviction methods.
-Further empirical analysis confirms that our algorithm achieves lower output perturbations in over 92\% attention heads in Llama model, thereby providing a significant improvement over existing methods.
+We demonstrate that our algorithm is a universal, plug-and-play enhancement that incurs negligible computational overhead.
+When integrated with three state-of-the-art cache eviction methods on three distinct LLMs, our algorithm significantly reduces the compression loss by more than \textit{half} on average across 29 datasets from the Ruler and LongBench benchmarks.
+Further perturbation analysis, at both the head and layer levels, confirms the principles underlying our effectiveness.
+This work offers a new, formally grounded perspective to cache eviction , opening promising avenues for future research.
+The code is publicly available at \url{https://github.com/FFY0/DefensiveKV}.